Taeyoung96/IROS-2022-SLAM-paper-list/README.md

 - Loop Closure Prioritization for Efficient and Scalable Multi-Robot SLAM
 - LAMP 2.0: A Robust Multi-Robot SLAM System for Operation in Challenging Large-Scale Underground Environments
 - MR-TopoMap: Multi-Robot Exploration Based on Topological Map in Communication Restricted Environment
+- Decentralized Learning with Limited Communications for Multi-Robot Coverage of Unknown Spatial Fields
+- Efficient Range-Constrained Manifold Optimization with Application to Cooperative Navigation

 [[top](#iros-2022-slam-paper-list)]